Think of your company’s passwords as baby Yodas—they must be protected at all costs.

 A password is the most crucial element to keeping your company’s data secure—as well as the weakest link when it comes to data security, though only 31% of companies use a password-management solution to protect their data.
 (ICYMI, here’s our post on how to manage employee passwords across the business).

-Passwords are at the core of IT security.
+Passwords managers are at the core of IT security.
 They prevent hacks and breaches and remain the best way to monitor your passwords company-wide.

 Naturally, you’ll want to select a password manager that has all the features necessary to keep your data safe and alleviates some of that heavy lifting from the IT department.
 But what makes a good password manager in the first place?
 And even if you do find the right solution, how can you get everyone in your company on board?